misotanni/misotanni.github.io/fjs/en/compare.md

 I respond to this argument because it relies on the fact that Helmholtz-Ellis notation, like the FJS, is based on the Pythagorean scale.

 When I read this argument at first, I could not believe my eyes.
 A composer claiming to have lots of experience with Just Intonation music is unable to work out in his head that $$3^5 \cdot 3^{-7}=3^{-2}$$?
-But that's not even the important bit.
+But that's not even important at all.

 Ben Johnston notation does force the user to constantly multiply and divide, because even the simplest notes are made of many factors of five juggled back and forth and adjusted for with pluses and minuses.
 Because the 5-limit scale is not consistent, it also forces the user to always think in terms of the seven diatonic pitches, rather than intervals.